 The median patient in the trial lived 4.9 months longer than the median patient receiving Novartis' Afinitor.
 Another way to look at the head-to-head data is over the entire time course of the trial.
 In that case, Cabometyx reduced the risk of death by 34% compared to Afinitor.

 While Exelixis topped Novartis, it isn't clear that its drug will become the standard of care because Bristol-Myers Squibb's Opdivo also beat Novartis' Afinitor in a head-to-head trial.
-The two drugs are currently battling it out for second-line kidney cancer patients.
+The two drugs are currently battling it out

 Another head-to-head win